Cartel Blue, Inc. Cartel, Inc. Merge Announces New President & CEO Now offers premium hemp cigars

 About Cartel Blue, Inc. (OTC PINK: CRTL.) and go to cartelscigars.com

-Cartel Blue, Inc. (OTC PINK: CRTL) is listed on the Marijuana Index and its Stock Universe is the stock index of investors in the marijuana and hemp sector.
-The Marijuana Stock Universe is a search database for all marijuana and hemp stocks.
-Companies are required to have a material stake in the marijuana or hemp industry.
-In addition, companies must have submitted financial statements in the last year, and must maintain a minimum average trading volume daily.
-By 2020, legal market sales are expected to surpass a multibillion-dollar industry, and investors are looking to place their funds in marijuana/hemp investments or ancillary products.
+Cartel Blue, Inc. (OTC PINK: CRTL) is listed on the Marijuana Index and its Stock Universe is the go-to stock index for marijuana and hemp sector investors.
+The Marijuana Stock Universe is a searchable database, of all marijuana and hemp stocks.
+Companies are required to have a material involvement in the marijuana or hemp industry.
+In addition, companies must have filed financial statements in the last year, and must maintain a minimum average daily trading volume.
+2020, legal market sales are expected to surpass a multi-billion-dollar industry, and investors are looking to place their funds into marijuana/hemp investments or ancillary products.

 Safe Harbor disclaimer

-This press release may contain certain forward-looking statements and information, as defined within the meaning of Article 27A of the Securities Act of 1933 and Article 21E of the Securities Exchange Act of 1934, and is subject to the safe harbor created by those sections.
-This material contains statements about expected future events and/or financial results that are prospective in nature and subject to risks, uncertainties and other factors, which may make cartel Blue, Inc.'s actual results, performance or achievements materially different from the statements made herein.
+This press release may contain certain forward-looking statements and information, as defined within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, and is subject to the safe harbor created by those sections.
+This material contains statements about expected future events and/or financial results that are forward-looking in nature and subject to risks, uncertainties and other factors, which may cause the actual results, performance or achievements of Cartel Blue, Inc. To materially different from the statements made herein.

 Investor relations